 Rating: 4.2 stars 5 5 reviews

-The mission of the Downtown Women's Center is to provide permanent supportive housing and a safe and healthy community fostering dignity, respect, and personal stability, and to advocate ending homelessness for women.
-Founded in 1978, DWC is a nationally recognized model for effective services for homeless women and has been a prototype for programs in Texas, New Orleans and Los Angeles.
+To provide permanent supportive housing and a safe and healthy community fostering dignity, respect, and personal stability, and to advocate ending homelessness for women.

 Filter Reviews by Role

 GreatNonprofits badges allow you to raise awareness of your favorite nonprofits on your own web sites!

 Reviews for Downtown Womens Center

 This place is not worth one star.

 This women center is for staff and volunteers social and economic advancement.
 Homeless women who need housing clothes or resources get nothing but exploited and treated like dogs or cattle.
 Homeless women are "fronted off" in front of volunteers and people who donate food and money then staff keep everything for themselves.
 Most people are fooled by the grinning staff but they should be investigated because staff is corrupt, practice nepotism and are stealing from the government through grants then keeping everything for themselves then they threaten to kick homeless women out of shelter if they ask for clothes or housing.

 They lock the door during breakfast and lunch as a way to control embarrass and disgrace the hungry women who are outside begging to get in.
 If homeless woman need shoes staff will yell at her loudly in front of everyone and tell her there are no shoes (it makes the homeless woman look like she is begging) then staff tell her she must fill out form to get shoes and it could take weeks.
 Then staff will say they only give shoes to women who walk in bare footed.